 North Pacific Groundfish

-Observers live and work aboard U.S.-flagged commercial fishing vessels operating in the Bering Sea, North Pacific, and Gulf of Alaska.
+Observers live and work aboard U.S.-flagged commercial fishing vessels operating in the Bering Sea, North Pacific, and the Gulf of Alaska.
 Observers sample catches for species composition, and for the incidence of salmon, halibut, and crab; they make estimates of total catch; and they collect age structures and gather biological data from target species.
+Observers may also spend some periods of their deployments assigned to shore-based processing plants in Alaska, gathering similar management data.
 The National Marine Fisheries Service uses this information for the purposes of both in-season management and to establish fishing quotas for future seasons.

 Location: